Office of Elementary and Secondary Education, Department of Education.

 Type of Award: Discretionary grants.

-These estimated available funds are the total available for all three types of grants under the EIR program (Early-phase, Mid-phase, and Expansion grants).
+These estimated available funds are the total available for both types of grants under the FY 2020 EIR program (Early-phase and Mid-phase grants).
 Contingent upon the availability of funds and the quality of applications, we may make additional awards in subsequent years from the list of unfunded applications from this competition.

 Estimated Average Size of Awards: Up to $8,000,000.